google/arolla/arolla/dense_array/README.md

 It also possible to define an unary or binary operation from a spanwise function.
-In most cases it is not needed, but can be useful if we want to do something non-trivial in the inner loop (e.g., using external library like Eigen; see `qexpr/operators/math/batch_arithmetic.h`).
+In most cases it is not needed, but can be useful if we want to do something non-trivial in the inner loop.

 ```c++
 auto span_fn = [](absl::Span<float> res,